piratfm/eti-tools/README.md

 - For WDR you need to stream/save the complete transponder (PID 8192) as they don't have a transport stream.
 - The RAI DAB+ only can received with a receiver/DVB card supporting ACM Multistream.
 - The mentioned transponder on Astra 28.2 East is the UK Spotbeam.
+- The UK streams on 4.8E have been switched off by 1st of Jan 2021

 ### DAB-Ensembles working with eti-tools